NextronSystems/asgard-manual/requirements/network.rst

 Internet Access during Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Management Center installer requires Internet access during the setup.
+The Nextron Universal Installer requires Internet access during the setup.
 The installation process will fail if required packages cannot be loaded from https://update-301.nextron-systems.com